iAvoe/Manual-Subnetting-Notes/README.md

-### Subnetting relates to network securiy and stability, this is nto an abstract.
+### Subnetting relates to network securiy and stability, this is not an abstract.

 # ---Methodology---